Condensation in electronic devices: solutions

 However, this solution has several limitations.

 The thermal expansion coefficients of solder joints differ greatly from those of coatings.
 When a device undergoes temperature cycles, this generates mechanical stress that can damage the protection.
+This failure mode is documented by the reference standard for conformal coatings, IPC-CC-830: beyond the recommended thicknesses (typically 25–75 µm for acrylic and polyurethane, 50–200 µm for silicone), the risk of cracking under thermal cycling rises — precisely because of this expansion mismatch (Chase / HumiSeal).

 These thermal variations can come from: